 - Add processed date and apricot mixture to bowl and stir until spread evenly throughout dough.
 You may have to use a little bit of muscle here!

-- Spoon heaping tablespoonfuls of dough onto prepared cookie sheet and bake for 12-14 minutes, or until golden brown on the bottom.
+- Spoon heaping tablespoonfuls of dough onto prepared baking sheet and bake for 12-14 minutes, or until golden brown on the bottom.

-- Allow to cool before serving.
-Cookies can be frozen for up to one month.
+- Allow to cool on wire rack before serving.
+Cookies can be frozen in an airtight container for up to one month.
+Store at room temperatire for 2-3 days.
 For the best defrosted taste, heat in an oven or toaster oven at 350 F until thawed.